 There are little to no upfront costs, but you pay a monthly fee to access the solar panels.
 Over time, you may end up paying more than it costs to buy a solar system. |

-Upfront costs can be significant, but you’ll benefit from long-term cost savings and a better return on investment. |
+Upfront costs can be significant, but you’ll benefit from long-term cost savings. |

 Maintenance & repairs |